stephenwade/festival/README.md

 ## Building

-- `npm run build` will bundle the application in the `dist/` folder.
+- `pnpm build` will bundle the application in the `dist/` folder.
-- `npm run start:build` will serve the bundled application.
+- `pnpm start:build` will serve the bundled application.

 ## Testing

 - Run `cd frontend` to change to the frontend directory.
 - Run `npx playwright install` to install the required dependencies for Playwright, the end-to-end test runner.
-- Run `npm run test:js` to run the component and store tests with [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/).
+- Run `pnpm test:js` to run the component and store tests with [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/).
-- Run `npm run test:e2e` to run the end-to-end tests with [Playwright](https://playwright.dev/).
+- Run `pnpm test:e2e` to run the end-to-end tests with [Playwright](https://playwright.dev/).
-- You can also run `npm run test` to run all tests at once.
+- You can also run `pnpm test` to run all tests at once.

 ## Deploying